COMPUTER MAINTENANCE ROUTINE

 Windows 8.1 - click the magnifying glass to search, type power, then click on Power settings.
 Adjust as needed.

 Windows 7 - click the Start button (lower left corner, usually), then type power in the "Search programs and files" box right above the Start button.
 Choose Power Options under Control Panel.
 Click Change plan settings next to your power plan and adjust as needed.

 CCLEANER - open CCleaner, click the Run Cleaner button in the lower right corner.
 When finished, close.
 Don't worry about installing every update.
 CCleaner doesn't have an internal updater and must be downloaded and installed new with every update released.
 It's very easy to click the wrong link and find yourself with a trial of the for-pay version.
 I'll update it anytime I work on your computer.

-NINITE UPDATER - If I've worked on your computer you'll find the Ninite Updater shortcut on your Desktop or in the Service folder.
+NINITE UPDATER - Run this 2 or 3 times monthly.
+If I've worked on your computer you'll find the Ninite Updater shortcut on your Desktop or in the Service folder.
 Open it, give it permission to run, and let it update a whole list of common, basic applications installed on your computer.
 It won't install any third-party software, won't ask you to make any decisions and works beautifully.
 If you see a popup to update Java, close that message and run Ninite instead.
 The Java popup updater might trick you into installing a toolbar, security scan or other software you don't want nor need.